Vanessa Carlton: 2012–2016: Liberman and Blue Pool

-Liberman was positively received, and like its preceding album, was also praised for touching on personal subjects for the singer.
-Writing for The Boston Globe, Ken Capobianco said the material "finds her a long way from 'A Thousand Miles' – and in a better place, artistically."
+Liberman was finally released in October 2015 on Dine Alone.
+Liberman was positively received, and like its preceding studio album, was also praised for touching on personal subjects for Carlton.
+Ken Capobianco of The Boston Globe wrote that the material "finds her a long way from 'A Thousand Miles' – and in a better place, artistically."
 Matthew Schnipper of Pitchfork wrote that "Carlton's voice is the key attraction on songs [from Liberman] that register between low-key pop, rock, and folk."